yiruole/rootNtupleAnalyzerV2/README.md

 NOTE: There are many analysis classes already available in the macros repo.

    4. Compile:
-Clean up any old builds if needed: `cmake --build build --target clean`.
+Clean up any old builds if needed with `cmake --build build --target clean`.
 Then:
 `cmake -B build -S .`
 `cmake --build build -j4`

    5. If you are writing a new analysis class, add your analysis code to the method `Loop()` of analysisClass_myCode.C